PUBG Vikendi Map Helps Push PC Player Count Back Over 1 Million: Report

+PUBG is in the news again, this time for players of its PC version.
 PUBG PC has had somewhat of a downturn since its 1.0 release in December last year.
-According to Steam analytics site Steam Charts, it was haemorrhaging players from a peak of 3.23 million in January of 2018 to a low of 895,650 in November of the same year.
+According to Steam analytics site Steam Charts, the game was haemorrhaging players from a peak of 3.23 million in January of 2018 to a low of 895,650 in November of the same year.
 However the introduction of the Vikendi map on PC has helped push the player count well over one million.
 Not too shabby when you consider the competition in the form of Fortnite and Call of Duty: Black Ops 4 Blackout aside from Rings of Elysium from Tencent.
+PUBG Mobile is also very popular, and has been developed by Tencent rather than PUBG Corp.

+PUBG Corp Cracks Down on Radar Hack Cheat; Prominent Professional Players Banned

 "For starters, many who converted over to Call of Duty: Black Ops 4‘s Blackout mode may have had their fill and are wanting to give PUBG another chance," claims a report from Gamerant.
 "Also, developer PUBG Corp announced test servers were live for the new Vikendi map a few weeks ago during The Game Awards, giving players good reason to jump back in to try out the new location.
 Not to mention the game recently launched on the PS4 as well, growing its potential audience considerably.
 Whether or not PUBG can continue this upward trend remains to be seen, but things are looking bright for the battle royale game."